 For starters, ASICS has pumped up the heel with more gel and a much softer foam that gives you an almost luxurious feel upon contact.

 Secondly, the upper is redone with a state-of-the-art heel counter that completely locks your foot.

 Make no mistake, this is the new flagship killer from Asics.
 A thorough, top-of-the-line stability trainer.

 You’ll love the feel of the shoes on your feet with the redone, plusher upper and the EVA sock liner that fits like a glove.

 In the midsole, you have a thick layer of gel followed by a FlyteFoam Lyte layer, as well as the high-density medial post that was introduced in the Kayano-25.
 The result is an incredibly soft and cushioned touchdown that greatly prevents over-pronation.

-When you are running or on the Stairmaster, this will feel stable and quite formidable, if that’s the right word.
+When you are running for long on a treadmill, riding an elliptical bike, or on the Stairmaster, this will feel stable and quite formidable, if that’s the right word.
 Quite a contrast from most other shoes which feel springy and just over compensated.